icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 #"A Dye-Tracer Technique for Experimentally Obtaining Impingement Characteristics of Arbitrary Bodies and a Method for Determining Droplet Size Distribution" [^1]

+##Summary
+A pioneering test method is described, and a drop size measurement analysis that did not quite work out.

+##Key points
+1. A dye-tracer blotter-paper water drop impingement measurement technique is described.
+2. An analysis of test results attempted to determine the water spray drop size spectrum.

 ##Abstract